searxng/searxng/docs/admin/settings/settings_redis.rst

 .. attention::

-   SearXNG is switching from the Redis DB to Valkey_.
-The configuration description of Valkey_ in SearXNG can be found here: :ref:`settings
+   Zhensa is switching from the Redis DB to Valkey_.
+The configuration description of Valkey_ in Zhensa can be found here: :ref:`settings
    <settings valkey>`.

-If you have built and installed a local Redis DB for SearXNG, it is recommended to uninstall it now and replace it with the installation of a Valkey_ DB.
+If you have built and installed a local Redis DB for Zhensa, it is recommended to uninstall it now and replace it with the installation of a Valkey_ DB.

 .. _Redis Developer Notes: